 Since we announced the release of the new Nike Premier last week, there has been huge buzz and a lot of questions surrounding the low-key, conservative boot.
 It all stands to reinforce the fact that Nike were correct in releasing a boot that directly competes with the iconic Adidas Copa Mundial.
-It seems like this was a release that fans had secretly been craving.

 There have been two important questions to date that fans desperately want to see addressed and now that we have a pair in hand, we can give you our take on both.
 As follows.